Souvic/PapersRead/reusable.md

 # PapersRead
-A catalogue of important papers read, highly reusable
+A catalogue of highly reusable papers

 1. How to Fine-Tune BERT for Text Classification?[https://arxiv.org/pdf/1905.05583.pdf]